Welcome and Plenary Speakers

 Opening Plenary Talk

-Mr. Lambert, Principal Research Engineer at Center for Distributed Energy (CDE), Georgia Tech and National Electric Energy Testing Research and Applications Center (NEETRAC)
+Mr. Frank C. Lambert, IEEE PES President, Principal Research Engineer at Center for Distributed Energy (CDE), Georgia Tech and National Electric Energy Testing Research and Applications Center (NEETRAC)

 Title: Distribution Automation: Past, Present and Future